StarCodes2/alx-backend-python/0x00-python_variable_annotations/README.md

 - **6-sum_mixed_list.py**: Holds a type-annotated function sum_mixed_list which takes a list mxd_lst of integers and floats and returns their sum as a float.
 - **7-to_kv.py**: Holds a type-annotated function to_kv that takes a string k and an int OR float v as arguments and returns a tuple.
 - **8-make_multiplier.py**: Holds a type-annotated function make_multiplier that takes a float multiplier as argument and returns a function that multiplies a float by multiplier.
+- **9-element_length.py**: Holds a function that returns a List of Tuples of sequences and thier length.